lukaszcz/coqhammer/README.md

   intelligent unfolding, forward reasoning and hypotheses simplification.

+  The underlying proof search procedure of `sauto` is based on a fairly general inhabitation procedure for the Calculus of Inductive Constructions.
+While it is in theory complete only for a "first-order" fragment of CIC, in practice it can handle a much larger part of the Coq logic.

 * `hauto`

   The same as `sauto` but by default does not use constructors of or